MarteXcoin-documentation/Documentation/merchants/getting-started.rst

 specialist payment processor such as `ePaymints <https://epaymints.com/>`__.
 This documentation also describes the :ref:`administrative
 <merchants-administrative>` and  :ref:`technical <integration>` steps required
-to integrate various Dash services.
+to integrate various MarteX services.

-Any Dash received in payment can be automatically converted to the fiat currency of your choice using services such as `Uphold
+Any MarteX received in payment can be automatically converted to the fiat currency of your choice using services such as `Uphold
 <https://uphold.com>`_.
 Simply select the card for the target currency
 and click **Add funds** -> **With cryptocurrency**.
 Any cryptocurrency deposited to this address will immediately be converted to the target fiat currency at the time of deposit.

-Many major merchants accept Dash - check out `Bitrefill
+Many major merchants accept MarteX - check out `Bitrefill
 <https://www.bitrefill.com>`__ or `CheapAir
 <https://www.cheapair.com>`__ for examples of what merchant integration
 can look like.
-Once you are up and running accepting Dash, consider adding your business to the directory maintained at `Discover Dash
+Once you are up and running accepting MarteX, consider adding your business to the directory maintained at `Discover MarteX
 <https://discoverdash.com>`_ for increased visibility.

 Payment Processors
 ==================

-This section lists known payment processors supporting Dash and the business platforms they support.
+This section lists known payment processors supporting MarteX and the business platforms they support.
 Please conduct thorough research before choosing a payment provider to ensure your needs will be met.